What is buy-to-let mortgage interest tax relief?

 But since April 2017, the way landlords have to declare their rental income has started to change, meaning most will see their tax bills rise significantly.

-Our video explains how buy-to-let mortgage tax relief is changing for landlords- and how much more you’ll need to pay.
+Our video explains how buy-to-let mortgage tax relief has changed for landlords- and what it means for your tax bill.

 Landlord mortgage interest tax relief in 2018-19

-Since April 2017, the system of calculating tax bills on rental income has changed, and by April 2020, you won't be able to deduct all of your mortgage expenses from rental income to reduce your tax bill.
+Since April 2017, tax relief on mortgage interest has been gradually phased out.
+By April 2020, you won't be able to deduct any of your mortgage expenses from rental income to reduce your tax bill.

 The table below shows how this will impact on a higher-rate taxpaying landlord receiving £950 rent a month and paying £600 towards their mortgage.

 |Mortgage tax relief for property with £950 rent and £600 mortgage per month|

 |Tax year||Proportion of mortgage interest deductible under previous system||Proportion of mortgage interest qualifying for 20% tax credit under new system||Tax bill||Post-tax and mortgage rental income|